thomasedgemon/password_manager/readme.md

 6. functionality to generate a new password for the user, where they can choose length. will force alphanumeric with special characters. probably use os.urandom for maximal entropy/domain space
+7. ability to import from flashdrive for porting to another machine